 These decorative elements are essential to referencing the Eddy’s historical past in a meaningful and authentic manner.
 Coupled with the added re-construction of the building’s foundation and overall structure, this will ensure that the Eddy supports the opportunity for new memories and stories to be created for generations to come.

-Artistic rendering of what the King Eddy will look like after restoration.
+Artistic rendering of Studio Bell and the King Eddy.
 Credit: Allied Works Architecture.

 Great music is often a sign and reflection of the times from which it was created.
 Authenticity distinguishes the art form from less meaningful presentations, giving rise to legacies and audiences who remember, care and engage again and again.